cloudfour/cloudfour.com-patterns/.changeset/wise-vans-occur.md

 '@cloudfour/patterns': minor
 ---

-Add brand icons for CodePen and Mastodon
+Add brand icons for A Book Apart, An Event Apart, CodePen, Mastodon and Tumblr